JoomiK/JoomiK.github.io/_posts/2017-1-4-Housing.md

 [Predicting housing prices](https://github.com/JoomiK/HousingPrices/blob/master/BostonHousing.ipynb)

-TO DO: Feature selection to improve on the models.
+TO DO: Feature selection to improve on the models (stay tuned).